 Bachelor's degree from an accredited university

-GPA of 2.75 or higher on a 4.0 scale.
-A student with an undergraduate grade point average below 2.75 must take the GRE prior to consideration for admission
+GPA of 3.00 or higher on a 4.00 scale.
+A student with an undergraduate grade point average below 3.00 may be considered for admission, subject to approval by the Graduate Committee.

 Requirements for Master of Sciences Degree General regulations of the Graduate School governing the award of the Master’s degree apply except as modified below: